 - 3 Comfortable fit in the ear

 Best Jaybird BlueBuds X Black Friday & Cyber Monday Deals 2022

 4. SoundPEATS Bluetooth Earphones, Wireless 5.0 Magnetic Earbuds, in-Ear IPX6 Sweatproof Headphones with Mic

 Before the sound can be sent from the playback device to the headphones via Bluetooth, it must be encoded.
 A2DP devices must at least support the subband codec (SBC), which in turn has different quality levels.
-The lowest level wins, so the same headphones can sound differently well on different players (was a problem especially in the past).
+The lowest level wins, so the same headphones can sound differently well on different players (which was a problem, especially in the past).

 In principle, A2DP also allows the use of MP3 and AAC directly, for which, in contrast to SBC, license fees apply.
 Therefore (almost all?)
 Manufacturers do without it and encode MP3 or AAC files again in SBC, which theoretically leads to unnecessary quality losses.
 This is also the case with the BlueBuds X, but Jaybird is at least one of the manufacturers who deal with the topic at all.
 Manufacturer information on this is rarely found elsewhere, and the lack of an indication of the transmission quality for the user (similar to the bar for cellular reception) is a failure of the Bluetooth SIG.